Tomiyasu makes Japan return as Moriyasu names World Cup squad

 The central defender, who currently plays for Ajax after his contract was annulled by mutual consent with Arsenal last year, was included in the 26-man squad announced by the coach in Tokyo on Friday.

-Tomiyasu last played for Japan in a World Cup qualifier against Syria on June 11, 2024.
-He had been included in the squad for the March international window before withdrawing.
+Tomiyasu, who last played for Japan against Syria in 2024, was included in the squad for the March international window before withdrawing and Moriyasu suggested he would be given a run-out against Iceland in Tokyo on May 31.

+"Although he has not appeared in official matches recently for tactical reasons, our medical staff have confirmed ... that there are no issues with his condition," coach Moriyasu told reporters.

+"There is also the friendly against Iceland, which gives him another opportunity to prepare in a high-intensity match and continue raising his condition heading into the World Cup.
+That is why we selected him."

-Also selected were Liverpool midfielder Wataru Endo, who has endured an injury-hit season, and 39-year-old fullback Yuto Nagatomo.
+Also selected were Liverpool midfielder Wataru Endo, who has endured an injury-hit season, while 39-year-old fullback Yuto Nagatomo gets a chance to go to a fifth World Cup.

+"He has begun working with the ball again ... and is reaching a condition where he can play in matches," Moriyasu said of Endo.

+"He is a central figure in this team.
+Of course I expect him to contribute in terms of play ... but I also expect him to support the team mentally and emotionally."

 Brighton & Hove Albion midfielder Kaoru Mitoma did not make the cut due to a hamstring injury sustained against Wolverhampton Wanderers earlier this month.